Posts Tagged ‘Maybach 3’

 Like so many of my articles, this one on Stan started with a photograph, the one above at Longford.
 I figured the article would be short but the more I dug, and there is not a lot of information available on Jones, the more interested I became in him and the series of Maybach cars which were such an important part of his career.

-So, it’s ended up rather long but I hope of interest to some.
+So, it’s ended up rather long but I hope of interest.

 Stan Jones…